markofsuccess/interactive-front-end-mile-stone-project/README.md

 # Dream Holiday Destinations

-This is a single web page application where users can search for countries, cities, restaurants, tourist attractions, accomodation and much more with the search bar on google maps.
-Have also put in 3 top destinations for 2019 which the user can click on to find out the location for them.
-The map is viewable in 4 different modes: Default mode, Silver, Nightmode and Retro, the map is runned using google maps & places API.
+My second mile-stone project for my school [Code Institute](https://codeinstitute.net/) This is a simple single web page application where users can search for countries, cities, restaurants, tourist attractions, accomodation and much more with the search bar above google maps.
+Its very easy to use for anyone, just click in where you want to travel, then click what local restaurants, hotels, shopping, art galleries, spa's and train stations are located.
+A table of results will show under the map showing each marker on the map which is one, when pressing on any of the markes either on the map or in the results table, info for that specific attraction will show.

 ## UX

 The website is for individuals who want to explore the world map and see what attractions & destinations in the world they might want to visit.
-They can easily do it trough just using the search bar in the map to search for whatever destinations or attractions they would like to visit, and the map will zoom in to whatever destination/attraction they search for.
+They can easily do it trough just using the search bar just above the map to search for whatever destinations or attractions they would like to visit, and the map will zoom in to whatever destination they search for.

-* As a user, I want to perform a seach on the map for a destination I'm intrested in visiting,
+* As a user, I want to perform a seach on the map for a destination I'm intrested in visiting.
-* As a user, I might want to play around with different themes on the map and choose on that appeals me the most.
+* As a user, I want to see what local attratcions there are, like restaurants, shopping, art galleries, spa and train stations.
-* As a user, I might like some inspiration on trendy destinations by clicking on the top 3 destinations of 2019.

 ## Mockup